TheStarling/Christian_Childhood_Archive/README.md

 # Christian_Childhood_Archive
-This is an archive created with the intention of storing some images of a few of the favorite objects from my childhood and youth.
+This is an archive created with the intention of storing some images of a few of the favorite objects from my childhood and youth - as well as those of a few of my collaborators.